tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 Working age population:
 - Part of the population that is of working age (>15) Labour force:
-- The portion of the working age population who are either working, or are actively seekin
+- The portion of the working age population who are either working, or are actively seeking work Participation rate:
+- Proportion of the working age population who are either working, or are actively seeking work
+Underemployment:
+- People who wish to work longer hours